Elements-Agency/benjaminjyoung/content/artwork/okay/index.md

 ### Inspiration ###

 Hands are hard to draw, according to some people, so I took it as a challenge to draw a hand to hone my sketching skills.
-I drew my own right hand, but inversed, scar on the thumb included.
+I drew my own right hand, but mirrored; scar on the thumb included.

 [Buy the Painting >](#purchase)